razvanstanga/node-red-contrib-eztimer/README.md

 ## Suspending scheduling

-The 'Suspend scheduling' checkbox allows you to disable time scheduling.
-If scheduling is suspended, eztimer will only generate output events upon receipt of input 'on' and 'off' events (see below).
+The **Suspend Scheduling** checkbox allows you to disable time scheduling.
+If scheduling is suspended, eztimer will only generate output events upon receipt of input `on` and `off` events (see below).

 This setting is provided for the situation where you temporarily don't want time based activation and don't want to rewire your Node-RED flow.

 ## Times

-Select the type of trigger from the dropdown and this will provide either a fruther dropdown (for suncalc events), or a text box to enter either a 24hr time (HH:mm) or, for the off event, a duration (hh:mm:ss).
+Select the type of trigger from the dropdown and this will provide either a fruther dropdown (for suncalc events), or a textbox to enter either a 24hr time (HH:mm[:ss]) or, for the `off` event, a duration (hh:mm:ss).

 ## Offsets